rhusar/dtf/trunk/DTF-Install-README.txt

 * product installers in $CATALINA_HOME/webapps/dtf/productinstallers
 * product tests and selections in $CATALINA_HOME/webapps/dtf/producttests

-- the installation as describes above has no products, no installers, no tests, but should start cleanly in that state from DTFweb, at which time you can define products and write your own tests.
+- the installation as described above has no products, no installers, no tests, but should start cleanly in that state from DTFweb, at which time you can define products and write your own tests.
 Section 5 shows how to do this.